Rupesh4604/Rupesh4604/README.md

 ## 💫 About Me:
 I am an enthusiastic individual with a keen interest in research in the domains Deep Learning & Computer Vision.
 I am currently pursuing MTech in Geoinformantics and Natural Resource Engineering at IIT Bombay with an anticipation of graduation year of 2026, and I'm a have a B.Tech degree in Computer Science and Engineering from NIT Andhra Pradesh, with insights in ML, Deep Learning, AI, Web Development and SDE.
-I have recently interned at Center for Artificial Intelligence and Robotics(CAIR), DRDO.
+I have interned at Center for Artificial Intelligence and Robotics(CAIR), DRDO (2023).
 - 🔭 Currently working on **Hyperspectral Imagery, Geoinformatics & Image Peocessing(Satellite Image Processing)**
 - 🌱 Learning **Quantum Neural networks, Transformers for Vision Applications**
 - 👯 Open to collaborate on **Computer Vision projects**